 I have not done anything with the fourth fireplace yet.
 It is in a room we are currently using for storage.
 It looks quite similar to the first fireplace that was in my mom's room.
 Here are some ideas that I am considering.

 - Cover it with shutters, or cabinet doors

 - Put a blackboard where the fireplace would go.
 I think that would be good if you had kids in the house.

 - Cover it with a cool fabric, or create a quilted piece for it

 - Use a funky old window with frosted glass, or put photos behind the glass

 - Put a piece of furniture in front of the fireplace, maybe a small bookshelf or secretary desk

 - Put an electric wood stove in front of it

-Below I have used PhotoShop to do some mock ups of some of these ideas, just to get an idea how they might look.
+Below I have used PhotoShop to do some mock-ups of some of these ideas, just to get an idea of how they might look.
 I love the first one with the screen.

 I'd love to hear any suggestions anyone has for what to do with closed off fireplaces.
 There seems to be an abundance of them in North Carolina.
 Have you ever lived with a closed off fireplace?